impulsado/impulsado.github.io/_posts/2022-08-28-HomeLab_Project.md

 ![Photo](/assets/img/Photos/Snipaste_2022-09-05_13-05-27.png)

-2. Now create a create a new user and copy the file to the device we want to use it.
+2. Create a new user and copy the file to the device we want to use it.
 > You can use [WinSCP](https://winscp.net/eng/download.php) to copy files.

 ```bash